theodore-norvell/cogent/README.md

 @enduml
 ```

-Suppose W, W2, and W22 are all active.
+Suppose W, W2, and W22 are all active and the machine is at rest.
 This implies (by the invariant) that W2 is the current child of W and W22 is the current child of W2.
 Let's also suppose that W31 is the current child of W3.

 * First W22 is exited, so it becomes inactive.
 * At this point, W2 is active, but its current child is not, violating OR0
 * Next W2 is exited, so it also becomes inactive.
 * That fixes the violation just noted.
 * But now W is active, but its current child, W2, is not!, violating OR0 again.
-* At this point, action p takes, place.
-Then guards A and B are evaluated and then either actions p or q.
+* At this point, action p takes place.
+Then guards A and B are evaluated and then either actions q or r.
 So the code you write might execute while OR0 are violated.
 * Supposing B is true and A is false, then W3 will be become active and at the same time it becomes the current child of W, thus correcting the violation of OR0.
-* However, since W31 is the current child of W3, then it will be exited and become inactive, creating another violation of OR0.
+* However, since W31 is the current child of W3 but is not active, there is a new violation of OR0.
-* Finally, W32 is entered and becomes active and at at same time becomes the active child of W3.
-This corrects ensures that OR0 is true everywhere.
+* Finally, W32 is entered and then becomes active and at at same time becomes the current child of W3.
+This ensures that OR0 is true everywhere.

 Similarly at the point when the exit or entry action of an AND state is executed, we can expect that AND0 will be violated for that AND state.